PedrooSouzaa/PedrooSouzaa/README.md

 ##

 - 🎓 I'm studying Information Systems at Uniasselvi.
-- 🔒 Currently working with cybersecurity and devsecops
+- 🔒 Currently working/studying with cybersecurity and devsecops
-- 🌱 I'm continuously learning about software development using Javascript/Typescript and Python.

 ##